 In the world of digital imaging, there are two image formats that prevail above all else: JPEG (or JPG) and PNG.

-At first glance, a single image shown in both formats might seem identical, but if you look close enough, and dig into the data, there is quite a difference between the two images.
-Further, each format is designed to be used in specific ways to make the most of its strengths and weaknesses.
-To help you better understand the differences, we created this guide on JPEG vs. PNG to help you know when to use which format.
+At first glance, a single image shown in both formats might seem identical, but if you look close enough, and dig into the data, there is quite a difference between the two.
+One format isn’t always better than the other, as each is designed to be used in specific circumstances based on your needs for image quality, file size, and more.
+Here’s what you need to know about both formats to make the most of their strengths and weaknesses.

 The exact ratio differs depending on the program and settings used, but the typical JPEG image has a 10:1 compression ratio.
 That is, if you start with a 10MB image and export it as a JPEG, you should end up with an image that’s roughly 1MB.
 Further, you should have almost zero perceptible difference in quality, although this depends on the content of the image.